wazuh/wazuh-dashboard-plugins/RELEASING.md

 - create local tag
 - push local tag to remote

+> THIS SCRIPT MUST RUN FROM THE SAME BRANCH (OR SIMILAR REGARDING THE SOURCE CODE) THAT MATCHES THE `--version` VALUE.
+IF NOT, IT WILL RUN UNWANTED CODE AND COULD FAIL.

 Steps:

 1. Bump version/revision/platform version, update the CHANGELOG.md and create the local and remote tags using the script.